 Big John, he helped make OWAA what it is today — and I loved him like a brother — all 250 pounds of him!

-Winner of OWAA’s Ham Brown Award (1979), Jade of Chiefs Award (1965), Excellence in Craft (1975), Homer Circle has enjoyed a half-century in the outdoor writing and lecturing arena.
+Winner of OWAA’s Ham Brown Award (1979), Circle of Chiefs Award (1965), Excellence in Craft (1975), Homer Circle has enjoyed a half-century in the outdoor writing and lecturing arena.
 Circle served as OWAA’s president in 1967-68.